karolrycio/3mdeb/_posts/2013-06-07-0x6-root-file-system-for-embedded-system.md

 Freeing unused kernel memory: 112K (c034e000 - c036a000)
 nfs: server 192.168.1.20 not responding, still trying
 nfs: server 192.168.1.20 OK
-can't run '/etc/init.d/rcS': No such file or directory can't open /dev/tty2: No such file or directory can't open /dev/tty3: No such file or directory
+can&#039;t run &#039;/etc/init.d/rcS&#039;: No such file or directory can&#039;t open /dev/tty2: No such file or directory can&#039;t open /dev/tty3: No such file or directory

-can't open /dev/tty4: No such file or directory can't open /dev/tty2: No such file or directory can't open /dev/tty3: No such file or directory can't open /dev/tty4: No such file or directory can't open /dev/tty2: No such file or directory can't open /dev/tty3: No such file or directory
+can&#039;t open /dev/tty4: No such file or directory can&#039;t open /dev/tty2: No such file or directory can&#039;t open /dev/tty3: No such file or directory can&#039;t open /dev/tty4: No such file or directory can&#039;t open /dev/tty2: No such file or directory can&#039;t open /dev/tty3: No such file or directory
 ```
 try to open ttys loop.
 This is because of default behavior of `BusyBox` when `inittab`
 was not found.